 Disclosure: we appreciate you letting us include affiliate links in this post to the tools we use, trust and love.
-It helps us earn small commissions that help keep our espresso canister stocked with beans so we can keep writing free articles for you like this one.
+It helps us earn small commissions that help keep our espresso canister stocked with beans so we can keep writing articles for you like this one.

 Ask ten different commercial photographers how much to charge for a specific usage fee and you’ll get ten different answers.